nielseneli/bull--itpoint/index.md

 # slAIdes

+##IMPORTANT: SlAIdes is not in a working state currently.
+Development is active, and working builds will be tagged.

 ## What It Does
 slAIdes creates a slide deck, in real time, while you present, encouraging more flexible presentation styles and more procrastination.